Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Races/Creature/Tsisu.md

 As all flesh races, they remain mostly on non-inhabited areas, where they either live stationary or wander, being forced to live a nomadic life to sustain themselves with limited resources.
 Tsisu are the only flesh race that more often appear on lowlands, particularly for hunting.
 They are also less likely to live in the mountains.
+They live in small camps and flesh caves.
+They tend to travel and hunt at night, to minimise chances of being seen and potentially killed by humans.

 ---
 ♜✥